High-order adaptive discontinuous finite elements for the shallow water equations with sub-grid irregular bathymetry: Introduction

-We test for the first time static and dynamic AMR based on the non-conforming meshes handled by \texttt{deal.II} for coastal engineering purposes.
-Well known applications of the AMR approach to the shallow water equations have been presented, among many others, in \cite{leveque:2011, popinet:2011} and, with DG, in \cite{gerhard:2015, kesserwani:2023}.
-As discussed, e.g., in \cite{arpaia:2018, donat:2014, liang:2015, popinet:2011}, when performing dynamic adaptation with non-conforming meshes, guaranteeing simultaneously well-balancing and mass conservation is not straightforward.
-The discretization proposed here guarantees automatically well-balancing also in the case of dynamical AMR, while mass conservation is violated in that case.
-This is consistent with our focus on demonstrating the potential efficiency gain of dynamic AMR approaches for short term simulations, for which mass conservation is less relevant.
+Finally, we test the dynamic Adaptive Mesh Refinement (AMR) that can be implemented in \texttt{deal.II} for coastal applications.
+Well known applications of AMR to the shallow water equations have been presented, among many others, in \cite{leveque:2011, popinet:2011} and coupled to DG methods in \cite{gerhard:2015, kesserwani:2023}.
+As discussed, e.g., in \cite{arpaia:2018, donat:2014, liang:2015, popinet:2011}, when performing dynamic mesh adaptation, guaranteeing simultaneously well-balancing and mass conservation is not straightforward.
+Mass conservation can be achieved with conservative remaps of the bathymetry field that conserve the bathymetry average across the different meshes.
+We discuss the case of irregular sub-grid bathymetry where, to conserve the bathymetry integral, we cannot rely on exact integration of polynomial functions.
+In the discretization proposed here, the bathymetry values at the quadrature nodes for the new resolution are sampled at run-time from an analytical function or extracted from a bathymetry database.
+In the case of dynamical AMR, the {\cal C}-property is guaranteed automatically, but mass conservation is not preserved.
+We quantify the mass conservation error and we evaluate it for short-term simulations, while demonstrating the potential efficiency gains achieved through dynamic AMR approaches.

-Numerical results obtained on idealized benchmarks validate the robustness and accuracy of the proposed method in presence of irregular bathymetry also with under-resolved features at the grid scale.
-Simulations of coastal flows using realistic and complex domain geometries and bathymetries demonstrate the effectiveness of the resulting discretization as compared to state of the art coastal flow models and its good parallel performance.

 The outline of the paper is the following.
 In Section \ref{sec:modeleq}, the model equations are discussed.
-Their numerical approximation is introduced in Section \ref{sec:numerical} and the validation of the \texttt{deal.II} implementation of these methods, based on a number of relevant benchmarks of increasing complexity, is presented in Section \ref{sec:tests}.
-Moreover, we consider a realistic bathymetry and a complex geometry in Section \ref{sec:realistic}, where we report results of semi-realistic simulations of the tidal circulations in the Venice Lagoon.
-A parallel efficiency analysis of the implementation, including dynamic AMR, is presented in Section \ref{sec:parallel}.
-Some conclusions and perspectives for the future developments mentioned before are reported in Section \ref{sec:conclu}, while a more detailed description of the time discretization schemes is reported in Appendix \ref{app:IMEX_coeffs}.
+Their numerical approximation is introduced in Section \ref{sec:numerical}.
+The validation of the properties and of the robustness of the proposed method in presence of irregular bathymetry (including under-resolved features at the grid scale) is presented in Section \ref{sec:tests}.
+In Section \ref{sec:realistic} we consider a realistic bathymetry and a complex geometry, reporting results of semi-realistic simulations of the tidal circulations in the Venice Lagoon.
+We use this test to demonstrate the effectiveness of the proposed AMR approach in enhancing local solution features at reduced computational cost.
+Some conclusions and perspectives for the future developments mentioned before are reported in Section \ref{sec:conclu}.